Coursework

 [1] Deferral of Study

-Further specifications concerning discontinuation of study should be referred to G11 and G12 of the General Regulations and MA9 of the MA Regulation.
+Further specifications concerning discontinuation of study should be referred to G11 and G12 of the General Regulations: Please click HERE.

 [3] Withdrawal of Study